-- Be sure your cell phone is easily accessible - keep it in your hands.
+- Be sure your cell phone is easily accessible and charged — keep it in your hands.

 - What is your gut telling you?
 Trust it.

-Renting can be an exciting time in your life, and you can make it as stress-free as possible with our renter guide, asking the right questions of your potential landlord, and foresee potential issues with a checklist.
+Renting can be an exciting time in your life, and you can make it as stress-free as possible with our renters guide, asking the right questions of your potential landlord, and foreseeing potential issues with a rental property checklist.